This story originally aired in November of 2011.

 The Bay Area’s first real freeway was the 880.
 Completed in 1957, it connects the Port of Oakland with San Jose.
 Today it’s a major trucking route, and the most direct way to get to the Oakland Airport, or to a Raiders game.

 Why so much distaste for one stretch of pavement?
-Julie Caine set out to learn the real story of one of Oakland’s most maligned roads.
+To answer that, we need to learn the real story of one of Oakland’s most maligned roads.

 Cecille Isidro, Ron Light, Rosalinda Montez Palacios, and Whitfield McTair are four of the 220,000 people who drive the 880 every day.
 And they all agree that there’s something uniquely terrible about it — some perfect storm of traffic and design that doesn’t affect any other freeway.
 Here are a few things you should know about the road.